 Who We Are

-Our mission is to provide a community-based framework by which the people of Brenham and Washington County, Texas, can know Yeshua, walk out Torah, and grow Godly families.
-We want to help Brenham be a community of believers in Yeshua who love God, love their neighbors, and keep the commandments.
+Our mission is to provide a community-based framework by which the people of Brenham and Washington County, Texas, can know Yeshua, live as his disciples, and grow Godly families.
+We want to help Brenham be a community of believers in Yeshua, who love God, love our neighbors, and keep the commandments.

 Who We Are Not

+We are not a Messianic Jewish synagogue, Christian Identity, Hebrew Roots, or Black Hebrew Israelites; all who are willing to set aside their differences and submit to Israel’s Messiah are welcome.
+We do not believe in salvation by works.
 We are not a debate club.
 We are not an arm of the civil government or a public welfare system.
 We are not beholden to extra-biblical commentaries and teachers.
 We are not enforcers of doctrinal purity.
+We are not on a mission to convert Jews to Christianity nor Christians to Judaism.

 When & Where We Meet

-We meet in private homes in the Brenham area at 2 PM every Saturday afternoon and for the biblical feast days.
-Please contact us at email@example.com for up to date information.
+We meet in private homes in Washington County on Saturday afternoons and for the biblical feast days.
+Since our locations and times do fluctuate occasionally, please add your contact information below to get reminders and up to date information.